Bernard King: New York Knicks

 On a Texas road trip on January 31 and February 1, 1984, King made history by becoming the first player since Rick Barry in 1967 to score at least 50 points in consecutive games.
 He scored 50 points on 20 for 30 shooting with 10 free throws in a 117–113 Knicks' victory over the San Antonio Spurs on January 31.
 King followed this with another 50-point performance at Dallas, setting a Reunion Arena single-game scoring record in the process.
 He scored 11 points in both the first and second quarters and 14 points in both the third and fourth quarters.
 King drew 13 fouls on Dallas Mavericks defenders, including Mark Aguirre, who fouled out.
 King shot 20 for 28 from the field with 10 free throws in the 105–98 win over the Mavericks.

 The next season, on Christmas Day, 1984, King lit up the New Jersey Nets for 60 points in a losing effort, becoming just the tenth player in NBA history to score 60 or more points in a single game.
 King had scored 40 points by halftime, and finished the game with 19 of 30 shooting from the field and 22 of 26 from the free throw line.

-At the peak of his career, however, King suffered a devastating injury to his right leg while planting it under the hoop attempting to block a dunk by Kansas City King Reggie Theus.
-The March 23, 1985, injury, which included a torn anterior cruciate ligament, torn knee cartilage, and broken leg bone, required major reconstruction, causing King to miss all of the 1985–86 season.
+At the peak of his career, however, King suffered a devastating injury to his right leg while planting it under the hoop attempting to block a dunk by Kansas City King Reggie Theus on March 23, 1985.
+The injury included a torn anterior cruciate ligament, torn meniscus, and lateral condyle fracture of the femur, required major reconstruction, causing King to miss all of the 1985–86 season.
 To that point no NBA player had returned to form after such a potentially career-ending injury, surgery, and loss of time.

 Rehabilitating completely out of the media spotlight, King drove himself back into competitive shape.
 Despite averaging 22.7 points per game during his first six games back, he had not recovered his pre-injury explosiveness and was released by the Knicks at the end of the 1987 season.